 As most bloggers and website owners know, the About page is the most frequently visited page on any website, besides your home page.
 Learning how to write an about page is crucial.
 Website owners must give extra special attention to your about pages, to help your visitors get to know you better and see how you can be of help to them.

-How do we write an effective about page?
+How do you write an about page on your website or blog?
 Here are some tips I’ve discovered over the years!

 All content creation, especially for a website, involves knowing just who you are writing to.
 This can be a bit tricky when you are starting out.
 Before you have regular readers, the answer usually is, “Whoever will read my stuff!”
 However, you’ll get more readers, and happier readers, if you gear your writing to a specific audience.

 Even trickier is not only knowing who you are, relative to your audience and website, but conveying this in an effective way.
 Who are you?
 Why are you writing a blog or starting this website?

-Exactly what it is about you that you should convey also varies based in what kind of website you have.
+Exactly what it is about you that you should convey also varies based on what kind of website you have.
 For example:

 About Pages for Creative Websites and Blogs